This Section Is About All Things Cooling

 Fitting the radiator was quite straightforward but a bit fiddly.
 It came with 4 x 3.2 mm rivets for fixing to the single hole at each end of the support frame, but not having a 3.2 mm drill bit, I changed them to 4 mm (I tried a 3 mm hole on a piece of scrap ali' and it wasn't happening, and I wasn't going to force it.

 The fan is a 16 inch curved-blade beast of a thing and is [factory] configured to "push" the air.
 Not concerned about this at the moment as it is only one centre bolt to change the fan around to make it "pull" the air.
-I've mounted the fan on the back of the radiator so it needs to pull the air through.
-And as it's an induction fan (and as I don't know which way it's going to turn,) I could probably just reverse the polarity of the motor if needed, but I'll have to do some research before I consider that option.
+I've mounted the fan on the back of the radiator so it needs to pull the air through; and as it's an induction fan (and as I don't know which way it's going to turn,) I could probably just reverse the polarity of the motor if needed, but I'll have to do see what's really happening before I consider that option.

 Took the fan off to mount the radiator in the chassis and put a cardboard protector over the front matrix to protect that.
-Also, as I have the body-shell on the chassis, I took off the two front cross-member bars to make more room to manoeuvre the radiator in.
+Also, as I have the body-shell on the chassis, I took off the two front cross-member bars to make more room to manoeuvre the radiator.
 I also loosened the radiator top frame to make more vertical room.
-A quick hour later, job done...
+A very generous hour later, job done...
 Except, I have to shorten a couple of bolts for the lower fixings.
 Not comfortable with bolting into the radiator without precisely knowing how far the lower water rail is from the bottom.
-There is 5 mm of thread on the radiator fixing hole, so the bolts will probably be no more than 1.5 cm (that's with allowing for the chassis frame and a bit of squishing of the rubber pads.)
-Just got a couple of temporary bolts in at the moment to keep everything in place...
+There is 5 mm of thread on the radiator fixing hole, and I have to allow for the chassis frame mounting plate and a bit of squishing of the rubber pads...
 Starting to really look good now.